disi1/social-diary/README.md

 ### Problem statement

-Sometimes life takes us travelling frequently, stay away from our closed oneds for long periods or time, or simply makes us grow out of touch.
+Sometimes life takes us travelling frequently, staying away from our closed ones for long periods or time, or simply makes us grow out of touch.
 With 2020 and 2021 especially, it is more important than ever to employ some new tactics, or the new situation will become the new norm:
 - less human contact, impacting mental and physical health measurably
 - a more frequent feeling of loneliness, exacerbated by lockdowns here and there